jasonrdsouza/jasonrdsouza.github.io/web/post/workout-routine.md

-+++
+---
-date = 2012-09-05T21:13:58Z
+date: 2012-09-05T21:13:58Z
+template: post.mustache
-draft = false
+draft: false
-title = "Workout Routine"
+title: "Workout Routine"
-description = "This is the workout routine I used to get in the best shape of my life.
+description: "This is the workout routine I used to get in the best shape of my life.
 It doesn't include the diet or cardio training portion, which I may create as separate posts."
-+++
+---

 This workout should be done for 3 consecutive days, followed by 1 day of rest.